The other day I did something I shouldn’t have.

 Our world holds immense beauty and opportunity for wisdom, but does face very real problems that we humans must come together around.
 If we are to do the sacred work of steering this planet in the direction of compassion and peace, we need to keep a clear head and let our hearts lead.

-Yes, we all have a responsibility to know what is happening on a national and global scale – whether it’s a tsunami hitting the coast of Japan, or a historic stand in North Dakota led by a sacred gathering of brave Native Americans.
+Yes, we all have a responsibility to know what is happening on a national and global scale — whether it’s a pandemic that has stretched across the globe, political riots and protests, or a devastating bush fire in Australia.
 But our duty to our selves is to be clear channels and let our higher guidance shine through, sorting out the truth from the over-sensationalized hubbub.

 The writing exercise above helped me to that end and I hope it does the same for you.